 Students are expected to be actively looking for employment during these terms to qualify for these reductions in co-op requirements.

 If a student is unemployed during any of these terms and wishes to drop a PD course from their schedule, the course should be dropped in accordance to the published drop deadlines.

 Have questions?
-Be sure to connect with your academic advisor and take time to review the details Co-operative Education have posted about your Spring 2020 work term, Fall 2020 work term, and Winter 2021 work term.
+Be sure to connect with your academic advisor and take time to review the details Co-operative Education have posted about your Spring 2020, Fall 2020, Winter 2021, and Spring 2021 work terms.

 Minors, specializations, options, and diplomas

 You can customize your degree with minors, specializations, options, and diplomas.
 Take a look through your specific program’s information or contact your academic advisor.